horseshoe/horseshoe/README.md

 - `\xh...` - Unicode character with hex code point `h...`
 - `\uhhhh` - Unicode character with hex code point `hhhh`
 - `\Uhhhhhhhh` - Unicode character with hex code point `hhhhhhhh`

+#### Class Literals
+Class literals (`~@[ClassName]`) can be used to reference a class.
+For example, `~@Integer.MAX_VALUE` can be used to get the max value of a 32-bit signed int.
+Class literals are closely related to the "Get Class" operator.
+The only difference being that the operator takes a string as its operand.

+By default, only a limited number of classes can be loaded.
+Additional classes can be added to the Horseshoe settings, so that they can be loaded as well.
+Another setting can be modified to only allow loading a class by its fully-qualified name, which disables the use of class literals.

 #### Regular Expression Literals
 Regular expression literals use the form `~/[Pattern]/`, where `[Pattern]` is a valid `java.util.regex.Pattern`.
 Unicode character classes are enabled by default, but may be disabled by beginning the pattern with `(?-U)`.
 Literal forward slashes can be escaped using a preceding backslash (`~/."\/'\./` matches `a"/'.`).